alema-r/Alessandro-Marcolini-Oniro/meta-oniro-core/README.md

   - branch: master
   - revision: HEAD

 II.
-Adding the meta-ohos-core layer to your build
+Adding the meta-oniro-core layer to your build
 =================================================

-Run 'bitbake-layers add-layer /path/to/meta-ohos-core'
+Run 'bitbake-layers add-layer /path/to/meta-oniro-core'

 III.
 Misc
 =========